stan-alam/AWS/Lambda/DP/chap01/notes.md

 ```

-Giving as input those functions an even with the following JSON would give back a result of 30:
+Giving as input those functions an event with the following JSON will give back a result of '30:'

 ```Javascript